23 Jul Five Powerful Ways to Transform the Customer Experience

 I mean, not simply what you look like or something you did or didn’t do, but they saw you, they heard you, they “got” who you are and what you are about, they noticed you as a person, a human being…

 Perhaps they saw the potential in you and they called it out.
 Which made you somehow want to live up to that potential.
 Maybe you went to college because of a teacher who saw something in you.
 Maybe you decided to learn something new or go deeper into an area you were already naturally good at because of a supervisor who recognized an area of strength in you, and encouraged you to step it up.

-At the end of the day, what we all want is to feel seen, heard, and understood.
+What we all want is to feel seen, heard, and understood.
 When we can help our clients and customers feel that way, their experience with our brand soars.

 Our customers want to live up to their potential.
 When they see themselves as a healthier, wealthier or wiser version of themselves through the lens of our brand, and they see our brand as a vehicle for transformation into the kind of person they want to be, they not only become loyal followers, they become our advocates.

-When we enter a store, eat in a restaurant, check in at a hotel, attend an event or buy something online, subconsciously, we are looking for a feeling.
+When we enter a store, eat in a restaurant, check in to a hotel, attend an event or buy something online, subconsciously, we are looking for a feeling.
 A feeling of connection, of being valued, of being accepted and appreciated.
 A feeling of belonging.